 Credit load in one Semester

-At Binus University, 1 credit equals to 36-48 hours/semester with 1 student workload consists of 50 minutes/week.
+At BINUS UNIVERSITY, 1 credit equals to 36-48 hours/semester with 1 teaching hour consists of 50 minutes/week.

 Semester Grade Point Average (IPS/GPS) is counted as follow: